kova5845/javafx-commons/README.md

 Contains bits of generally handy, mostly (but not exclusively) JavaFX related code.
 See releasenotes for details on specific versions.

-Provided by dejv78 under MIT license.
+Provided by dejv78 under the terms of MIT license.

 ## Project page
 Visit [https://dejv78.github.io/commons/](https://dejv78.github.io/commons/)